 Signs and symptoms of PVD often appear gradually.
-They occur more commonly in the legs than the in arms because the blood vessels in the legs are further from the heart.
+They occur more commonly in the legs than in the arms because the blood vessels in the legs are further from the heart.

-Other symptoms of PVD include:
+Other symptoms of PVD can include:

 - leg cramps when lying down